kubeshop/testkube/docs/executor-postman.md

 ```

-(keep in mind that you can also name your runs, if no name is passed TestKube will autogenerate name)
+(keep in mind that you can also name your runs, if no name is passed Testkube will autogenerate name)

 ## Getting test results